Bella is an abstract artist. She enjoys creating intuitive floral paintings, abstract landscapes, and seascapes.

 The way the paint flows and mixes with water is very relaxing.
 It is easy to learn, easy to clean, and overall, cheaper than other paints.

 A good set of watercolors will last you a long time.
 I recommend Arteza's set of 12 to get you started.
 Watercolors are easier to mix together to get different colors and shades.
 We can get different shades just by adjusting the amount of water we use, like using little water for a vibrant red shade or adding lots of water to make a pink shade.

 Three Easy Watercolor Paintings for Beginners:

 This tutorial by self-taught artist Kirsty Partridge is a good place to start.
 In this video, she shows how easy it is to create a galaxy night sky, sunset, and snowy tree landscape, all using watercolors.

 Now, this may be biased advice: acrylics are the best!

 I love it!
-I have watercolors and oils paints too, but most of the time I will reach out for my acrylic paint.
-It is easy to use, and works really well on art paper.
+I have watercolors and oil paints too, but most of the time I will reach out for my acrylic paint.
+It is easy to use and works really well on art paper.
 Grab an old towel and a jar of water to get started.
-Once you done, clean your brushes with soapy water.
+Once you did, clean your brushes with soapy water.

-When it comes to pick your brand, going for cheaper brands is false economy.
-With most acrylics techniques, we paint in layers, and I find that cheap paint don't create the same effect, meaning you need to add extra layers to get a good results.
+When it comes to picking your brand, going for cheaper brands is a false economy.
+With most acrylics techniques, we paint in layers, and I find that cheap paint doesn't create the same effect, meaning you need to add extra layers to get good results.
 So pick a good brand, and as we add a bit of water to paint with, a little bit of acrylics can go a long way.

 To get you started with painting with acrylics, check out this video by Katie Jobling: